Math ASSET Test

 - College Algebra

 Whether you are administered a Basic level Math test or an Advanced level one, the questions are of only multiple-choice type.
 And each of the tests takes 25 minutes to complete.
-The number of questions included in the different ASSET Math tests is as follows:
+The number of questions included is as follows:

 - 32 questions in the Numerical Skills test (25 from Arithmetic and 7 from pre-Algebra)